sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/sAhityetihAsaH/rAjashekharaH/kAvyamImaMsA.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 **  Râjaśekhara a Kavirâja**.
-Râjaśekhara calls himself not a Mahakavi, but a Kavirâja.[^12].")According to the Kâvyamîmânsâ there are [ten](http://॑# "दश च कवेरवस्था भवन्ति(p.
-19).") stages of poetical skill.
+Râjaśekhara calls himself not a Mahakavi, but a Kavirâja.[^12].")According to the Kâvyamîmânsâ there are ten[^331].") stages of poetical skill.
 The sixth is that ofa Mahâkavi[^13].")and the seventh that of a Kavirâja.
 Kavirâja is defined[^14].")as one who is unrestrained in various languages, various sorts of poetical compositions and various sentiments.
 Thus a Kavirâja is one stage further than a Mahâkavi and Kavirâjas are rare.[^15].")

 [^12]: "वालकई कइराओ(Karpûramañjari I. 9